Katherine-Holland/running/README.md

 - My Mentor Spencer
 - Code Institute Walkthrough Projects.

 # Future features
+- Log In
-- Adding the option for a social sign in to improve user experience.
+Adding the option for a social sign in to improve user experience.
+- Booking Page
-- Add a booking feature to allow users to book holidays.
+Add a booking feature to allow users to book holidays.
+- Home Page
-- Add a more comprehensive weather outlook for each area.
+Add a more comprehensive weather outlook for each area.
+- Home Page
+Modifying the welcome message to only show on the home page and limiting the message to once per user session.

 ### For Developers